Men's Full-Contact at W.A.K.O. European Championships 2004 Budva +91 kg

 The men's super heavyweight (+91 kg/200.2 lbs) Full-Contact category at the W.A.K.O.
 European Championships 2004 in Budva was the heaviest of the male Full-Contact tournaments and involved just six participants.
 Each of the matches was three rounds of two minutes each and were fought under Full-Contact kickboxing rules.

-As there were too few participants for a tournament for eight, two of the fighter had a bye through to the semi finals.
+As there were too few participants for a tournament for eight, two of the fighters had a bye through to the semi-finals.
 Duško Basrak from Serbia and Montenegro was the gold medallist defeating Poland's Michal Wszelak (who had won a silver in Light-Contact at the last W.A.K.O. world championships) in the final by unanimous decision.
-Defeated semi finalists Mikhail Shvoev from Russia and Jukka Saarinen from Finland won bronze.
+Defeated semi-finalists Mikhail Shvoev from Russia and Jukka Saarinen from Finland won bronze.